vhx/community-api-documentation/video-player.md

   }
 </script>

 Welcome to <b markdown="1">Megaplaya</b>, VHX's video player.
-You can load in a list of YouTube, Vimeo and raw video URLs using simple Javascript calls.
+You can load in a list of YouTube, Vimeo and raw video URLs using simple embed code or with Javascript.
 You can even hide the VHX UI and create your own JS controls.

 To see demos of Megaplaya in the wild, visit [showmenonstop.com](http://showmenonstop.com), [musicvideogenome.com](http://musicvideogenome.com) or jump to all the [sample code](#sample_code) and [featured apps](/featured-apps.html)